 Yet differences really are a good thing.
 Especially if they are a little — or even very — weird.

-When someone claims that something is weird, it’s usually said with a negative connotation.
-A child is quick to say that a dinner looks weird when they do not want to try it.
-An adult might say that another person is acting weird when they are displaying behavior that is outside of social norms.
+Even so, a child may be quick to say that dinner looks weird when they do not want to try it.
+Or, an adult might say that another person is acting weird when they are displaying behavior that is outside of social norms.

 - Think about your favorite fairytale and take note of its classic ending.
 Now, rewrite that story with your own modern twist.